Subodh Gupta: Work

 Gupta's work has been widely exhibited at public museums.
 One of those works, Line of Control (2008), a mushroom cloud constructed entirely of pots and pans, was shown at the Tate Triennial at Tate Britain in the UK in 2009, and is currently exhibited at the Kiran Nadar Museum of Art in Delhi.
 Another work, Banyan Tree (2014), a life-size sculpture made from stainless steel, is permanently displayed at the National Gallery of Modern Art in New Delhi.
 In 2015, Subodh Gupta exhibited his work, ‘When Soak Becomes Spill’, made in India and London, 2015, at the Victoria and Albert Museum, London.
 In 2018, he had his first retrospective exhibition, Adda / Rendez-vous, in France at the Monnaie de Paris.

+Gupta has also created live performance participating in the Performa Biennial in 2013.
+Celebration, commissioned for the biennial, was a communal Indian feast inside a light filled sculpture.
+Gupta spent six days preparing for the five course meals that would be served to sixty people.

 In 2008, Gupta's oil on canvas work titled Saat Samundar Paar sold for Rs 34 million at a Saffronart auction, the money going to a fund for victims of a catastrophic flood in his home state of Bihar.